nojhan/colout/README.md

 ## Installation

-The recomended method is using pip to install the package for the local user:
+The recommended method is using pip to install the package for the local user:

 ```console
 $ pip install --user colout